zaphosting/docs/docs/avorion-troubleshooting-common-issues.md

 ---
 id: avorion-troubleshooting-common-issues
 title: "Avorion: Common issues"
-description: "Information on how to resolve common issues on a Avorion server from ZAP-Hosting "
+description: "Information on how to resolve common issues on a Avorion server from ZAP-Hosting"
 sidebar_label: Common issues
 services:
   - gameserver-avorion